ItsQc/pidlwick/README.md

 # pidlwick

-A Discord bot for the Enter Ravenloft server
+Pidlwick is a Discord bot for the **Enter Ravenloft** server.
+It's written in Python using the [discord.py](https://discordpy.readthedocs.io/en/latest/index.html) library.